zodac/folding-stats/README.md

 ### Historic Stats

-We're using a couple of queries to read the user stats from the `tc_user_stats` table, but not persisting daily/monthly stats.
+We're using a couple of queries to read the user stats from the `user_tc_stats_hourly` table, but not persisting daily/monthly stats.
 If the historic pages are used quite a bit, this might be a bit slow, so there is a potential for caching/persisting results.
 Could be persisted on a scheduled basis, or perhaps only persisted on the first call, then cache those results.
 Need to do more profiling on a live system, see how much it is being used.
-A good idea to bring in an ELK stack to instrument the system when we go live.
+(A good idea to bring in an ELK stack to instrument the system when we go live.)

 ## Troubleshooting